SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/element-reference.md

 | Visible for | Drop-down | Has no options |
 | Custom fields | | Both user-defined and extra |

-* Mandatory fields can't be moved or removed.
+* Mandatory fields cannot be moved or removed.
 This applies to: title, type, time, company/contact, attendees, locations, and resources.

 * The right column is hidden if no attendees.